latch meets cranach

-After more than 500 years, the two original grand pianos are supplemented by a newly created central section by Leipzig artist Michael Triegel, as well as a predella.
+After more than 500 years, the two original grand pianos were supplemented by a newly created central section and a predella by the Leipzig artist Michael Triegel.

-With this altar retable, the west choir of Naumburg Cathedral temporarily regains its liturgical center.
+With this altar retable, the west choir of Naumburg Cathedral temporarily regained its liturgical center.